Search:

 6) Violation of the Conflicts of Interest Policy

-If the Board has reasonable cause to believe that a Trustee, officer or employee has failed to disclose actual or possible conflicts of interest, it shall inform the person of the basis for its belief and allow the person an opportunity to explain the alleged failure to disclose.
+If the Board has reasonable cause to believe that a Trustee, officer, or employee has failed to disclose actual or possible conflicts of interest, it shall inform the person of the basis for its belief and allow the person an opportunity to explain the alleged failure to disclose; following given explanation the Board shall follow legal procedures relating to the Trustee, officer, or employee’s status.

 You are now leaving North Shore Public Library